waldronmatt/blogWebTemplate/README.md

 Edit your tag buttons:

 1) Edit the html pages with tag- appended before the title
 2) Edit the text in class "thumbnails".
-Each "thumbnails" instance represents a different page with the same tag.
+Each "thumbnails" instance represents a different page with the same tag

 ## Built With